OGManBug/GrandTheftRadio/README.md

 # GrandTheftRadio
 An application for lovers of the radio stations from the GTA series, all of them, no seriously.
 Check the todo list!

+Update: 11/20/2022
+1. Music playback has left the building!

 Update: 11/19/2022-2
 1. Music playback has arrived!(althogh i dont know how to do multiple songs yet)